-Parks and green spaces can be admired in Brussels, which has taken a lot of care to include green as part of town planning.
-These niches of green are well maintained; they are enjoyed for tourists and locals alike.
+Brussels has taken a lot of care to include parks as part of town planning and these niches of green are well maintained.
+They are enjoyed by tourists and locals alike.

-If you are in the city, there are strolls through Brussels Park and the Botanic Gardens, both have metro stops.
-Leopold Park and Cinquantenaire Park are close to the European quarters and there is a beautiful forest “Foret de Soignes” and “Abbaye de la Cambre” in the south of the city at the end of Avenue Louise.
+Brussels Park and the Botanic Gardens, both have metro stops.
+Leopold Park and Cinquantenaire Park are close to the European quarter and there is a beautiful forest 'Foret de Soignes' in the south of the city at the end of Avenue Louise.

 A perfectly rectangular-shaped park that stretches from Place des Palais to Rue de la Loi, this is a park designed to catch your attention should you stumble upon it on the way to the Royal Palace.
 Fountains, statues, basins and a symmetrical pattern of footpaths cut through this park like angular lattice work.
 Best enjoyed in the afternoon sun, when around noon, when employees from the surrounding neighbourhood come out to have a quick jog.
 This park belonged to the Dukes of Brabant (the first rulers of Brussels) and was the location of the riots for independence in 1830.